Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Simulation Study

 \section{Simulation Study}

-We conduct two Monte Carlo experiments to assess (i) the inferential performance of our pseudo-structural parameter estimates and (ii) the effectiveness of the rank-selection procedure described in Section \ref{sec:rankselection}.
+Two Monte Carlo experiments are conducted to assess (i) the inferential performance of the pseudo-structural parameter estimates and (ii) the effectiveness of the rank-selection procedure described in Section \ref{sec:rankselection}.
 The first experiment examines the sampling densities and coverage probabilities of $\widehat{\boldsymbol{\delta}}$ and $\widehat{\boldsymbol{\gamma}}$.
 The second evaluates how well the procedure recovers the true ranks and the autoregressive lag order.